 Collagen is not a lab-built product and is one of the biggest building blocks in our body, used in the skin, bones, muscles and tendons.
 We produce collagen in our own bodies throughout our life, but as we age, the production slows down and naturally the amounts go down.
 Manufactured collagen is synthesized to be more easily absorbed into our bloodstream but you can get similar benefits from drinking bone broth on a daily basis.

-To boost your collagen production naturally, eat fruit and vegetables that are rich in vitamin C and avoid refined carbohydrates that can damage it.
-If you are a vegetarian or vegan, opt for almonds, beans, olive oil and avocados in order to maximise your protein production.
+To enhance your collagen production naturally, try to supplement with essential vitamins (Glow Gummies) and eat fruit and vegetables that are rich in proteins, vitamin C and avoid refined carbohydrates that can damage it.
+If you are a vegetarian or vegan, opt for quinoa, almonds, beans, olive oil and avocados in order to maximise your protein production.
 These foods also prevent muscle stiffness and inflammation.

 2. It’s over-hyped

 If anything, it’s the reverse.
 Collagen offers a host of physical benefits, with very few side effects.
 Scientists have so far found it to help:

 In terms of side effects, people have reported heartburn or feeling full and occasionally a nasty taste in the mouth.
 However, that could be due to the manufacturing process rather than the protein and it’s worth experimenting to find the right one for you.
 Make sure it comes from a source you that is known to you, and always question the country of production – as with food, you should know what you eat and where it is coming from.

 3. The supplements don’t work – they break down in the stomach

 Your stomach acid is designed to break down foodstuffs.
 However, anything that’s already digestible spends very little time in that area of your body and moves straight on to the intestines where it can be absorbed by the bloodstream.
 Japanese nutritional researchers investigated this question and found a direct increase in peptide levels in the bloodstream an hour after drinking the supplement.